How does organization giving differ from individual giving?

 Organizations (including businesses and corporations) give based on what they feel will help their organization by giving them notoriety, assist in research and/or recruitment efforts.
 Some organizations may regularly participate in giving or feel obligated to give a portion of their profits in support of the greater community.

-Individual giving is based on of a connection that a specific person has with the University.
-The person also gives to support an initiative that is important to them that they may have themselves benefited from.
+Individual giving is based on a connection that a specific person has with the University.
+The person also gives to support an initiative that is important to them that they may have benefited from.

 What are the different types of giving?